conradakunga/Blog/_posts/2021-10-21-saving-collections-of-primitives-in-entity-framework-core.md

 The drawback is you cannot easily directly query the database without putting some extra effort to manipulate the `Foods` column.

-The code is in my Github.
+The code is in my [Github](https://github.com/conradakunga/BlogCode/tree/master/2021-10-21%20-%20EF%20Persist%20Primitive%20Collection)

 Happy hacking!